satyaki2001/habit-tracker/README.md

 The habit tracker application helps user to add habits, track progress on each habit and manage the habits

 ## Design
 The final design of the web application will have a client side and server side.
 In the current design only client side is developed.
-As a result data is stored in a database for a user.
+As a result data is not stored in a database for a user.
 However it will be stored in the browser's local storage using redux.

 ## Implementation